mleo8w/raspberry-pi-k3s-homelab/README.md

 - 2x micro-HDMI ports, supports 2 4K monitors
 - Micro-SD card for operating system and internal data storage

-I am running Ubuntu 20.04.2 LTS 64bit as the operating system.
+I am running Pi OS Bookworm 64 Bit as the operating system.

 Additional hardware for each: